For most divers, Nitrox diving is the first taste of diving with exotic air and opens up a world of longer, safer dives

 The good of Diving Nitrox

 The reason for diving with Nitrox is to use the added oxygen to push out some of the nitrogen in the atmospheric air.
-Lowering the amount of nitrogen in the mix, and though that, the amount of nitrogen our tissues absorb during the dive.
+By lowering the amount of nitrogen in the mix, and through that, the amount of nitrogen our tissues absorb during the dive, the risk of decompression sickness is decreased.
+This allows for longer dive times spent at greater depths.

 For repetitive dives, the nitrogen load carried from one dive to the next is lower than with atmospheric air, again decreasing the risk of decompression illness.